TREND ALERT: Homes are ditching office rooms in favor of offices in kitchens.

 By increasing the natural light available to workers, employers may find those workers sleep better and show up for work more rested, leading to increased productivity. — Forbes

-Here’s a few examples of offices in kitchens near windows:
+Here are a few examples of offices in kitchens near windows:

 Call attention with plants.